mysticrenji/ai-for-everyone/README.md

 ### Example `Modelfile` for a Coding Assistant using Google codegemma model

-This `Modelfile` creates a specialized Python assistant based on `codellama`.
+This `Modelfile` creates a specialized code assistant based on `codegemma`.

 ```modelfile
 # --- Gemma Coding Assistant Modelfile ---